davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 Those are the main tasks that are executed:

-- Change new tag image values in the right color and commit the changes.
+- Set new tag image values in the right color and commit the changes.
 - Execute E2E test to validate the new version.
 - Change the application configuration values to use the online services and commit the changes.
 - Scale Up the offline color and commit the changes.